PADME-PHT/playground/evaluation/Readme.md

 This folder contains the answers from evaluation participants as described in the paper.
 Moreover, we provide the script that was used to calculate the SUS score and avg + std deviation for the custom questions.

 Overall, the evaluation has been conducted with an anonymous online questionnaire with the help of [LimeSurvey](https://www.limesurvey.org/de/).
 The answers from all 29 participants have been exported and are provided as a CSV file named 'results.csv'.
+In the file, you can find three question groups (G01Q02, G02Q04, G03Q05).
+Group, G01Q02 contains one question asking whether participants had previous experience with DA.
+Group, G02Q04 contains the 10 SUS questions in the order given below.
+Lastly, group G03Q05 contains six custom questions, also in the order specified in the table below.

 The script can be executed using Python version 3.x after installing ```numpy``` and ```pandas```.
 On execution, the script will create several CSV files that contain the calculated results for different sub-groups.
 Those results are split between the **custom questions** and the questions from the System Usability Scale (SUS).
 Moreover, we further distinguish each case by overall results, and results from participants with and without prior experience in DA.

-As described in the paper, the responses from one participant where invalid (id=12) because the participant told us afterward that he did not understand the questions and 'choose randomly'.
+As described in the paper, the responses from one participant was invalid (id=12) because the participant told us after the evaluation that he did not understand the questions and 'choose randomly'.
 Consequently, our script ignores the answers from this participant.

-For the overall results of both the SUS and our custom questions, you can find tabular visualizations in the following.
+For the overall results of both the SUS and our custom questions we provide tabular visualizations in the following.

 ## SUS score